openfaas/faasd/README.md

 [![OpenFaaS](https://img.shields.io/badge/openfaas-serverless-blue.svg)](https://www.openfaas.com)
 ![Downloads](https://img.shields.io/github/downloads/openfaas/faasd/total)

 faasd is [OpenFaaS](https://github.com/openfaas/) reimagined, but without the cost and complexity of Kubernetes.
-It runs on a single host with very modest requirements, making it very fast and easy to manage.
+It runs on a single host with very modest requirements, making it fast and easy to manage.
 Under the hood it uses [containerd](https://containerd.io/) and [Container Networking Interface (CNI)](https://github.com/containernetworking/cni) along with the same core OpenFaaS components from the main project.

 ## When should you use faasd over OpenFaaS on Kubernetes?